-- Organizational Expenses: costs, fees and expenses incurred by or on behalf of a general partner and/or the Partners Capital in connection with the formation and organization of the Fund. - Direct Operating Expenses: legal, administrative, audit, insurance, bookkeeping and • accounting, brokerage fees; interest on borrowed money, real property or personal property taxes on investments; costs and expenses incurred in the purchase, holding, sale or exchange of investments, fees incurred with the maintenance of bank or custodian accounts; expenses incurred by a general partner (or its designee) in serving as a "partnership representative"; out-of-pocket expenses of preparing and distributing reports and other communications to investors or associated with any Fund meetings, including, but not limited to, printing, postage, communication and travel and accommodation costs; services and expenses incurred in researching, investing, and evaluating investment opportunities, including the cost of books, databases, periodical subscriptions, research platforms, travel and accommodation costs and other research resources; services and expenses related to monitoring investments; expenses related to software acquired, licenses or otherwise obtained by a Fund or Partners Capital for use in respect of a Fund, to track investments; litigation or other extraordinary expenses relating to a Fund and its activities; costs and expenses arising out of a Fund's indemnification obligations and cost of insurance against potential indemnification liabilities; (if any) director's fees and expenses. - Broken Deal Expenses: all out-of-pocket fees, costs and expenses, if any, incurred in developing, negotiating and structuring prospective investments that are not ultimately made, including any legal, accounting, advisory, market research, consulting or other thirdparty expenses in connection therewith and any travel and accommodation expenses.
+- Organizational Expenses: costs, fees and expenses incurred by or on behalf of a general partner and/or the Partners Capital in connection with the formation and organization of the Fund. - Direct Operating Expenses: legal, administrative, audit, insurance, regulatory, bookkeeping and accounting, brokerage fees, compliance service provider fees; all filing and similar fees; interest on borrowed money, real property or personal property taxes on investments; costs and expenses incurred in the purchase, holding, sale or exchange of investments, fees incurred with the maintenance of bank or custodian accounts; expenses incurred by a general partner (or its designee) in serving as a "partnership representative"; out-of-pocket expenses of preparing and distributing reports and other communications to investors or associated with any Fund meetings, including, but not limited to, printing, postage, communication and travel and accommodation costs; services and expenses incurred in researching, investing, and evaluating investment opportunities, including the cost of books, databases, periodical subscriptions, research platforms, travel and accommodation costs and other research resources; services and expenses related to monitoring investments; expenses related to software acquired, licenses or otherwise obtained by a Fund or Partners Capital for use in respect of a Fund, to track investments; litigation or other extraordinary expenses relating to a Fund and its activities; costs and expenses arising out of a Fund's indemnification obligations and cost of insurance against potential indemnification liabilities; (if any) director's fees and expenses.

+• Broken Deal Expenses: all out-of-pocket fees, costs and expenses, if any, incurred in developing, negotiating and structuring prospective investments that are not ultimately made, including any legal, accounting, advisory, market research, consulting or other third-party expenses in connection therewith and any travel and accommodation expenses.

-Please refer to a Fund's limited partnership agreement or investment management agreement for details regarding said Fund's treatment of fees and expenses.
+Please refer to a Fund's limited partnership agreement, investment management agreement, or Registered Fund's prospectus or registration statement for details regarding the Fund's or Registered Fund's treatment of fees and expenses.